Santa Barbara County

-Human Populations Santa Barbara’s residents differ in terms of how vulnerable they are to the impacts of sea level rise and other coastal hazards.
+People: Santa Barbara’s residents differ in terms of how vulnerable they are to the impacts of sea level rise and other coastal hazards.
 Populations that are most vulnerable to the effects of coastal hazards include households with members over the age of 65 and/or under the age of 18, renters, households with income below poverty level, and households where English is not the primary language.
-Already facing difficult circumstances, these groups often struggle to adapt to new conditions.
-The County’s challenge is to first, determine where residents most vulnerable to coastal hazards live and then project when and how they may be affected by future sea level rise impacts to identify potential solutions to strengthen these communities.
-In addition to location, how sensitive these residents are to sea level rise may vary with specific conditions, such as the amount of local sea level rise, intensity, frequency, and duration of storm events, and extent of coastal bluff erosion.
+Already facing difficult circumstances, these groups can struggle to adapt to new conditions if their financial and social resources are already limited.
+The County’s challenge is to first, determine where residents most vulnerable to coastal hazards live, and then project when and how they may be affected by future sea level rise impacts to identify potential solutions to strengthen these communities.

 Habitats and Species